python/devguide/triage/triaging.rst

 These are things you can help with once you have experience developing for
 Python:

-* Try reproducing the bug: for instance, if a bug is not explained clearly enough for you to reproduce it, then there is a good chance a core developer won't be able to either.
+* Try reproducing the bug: if it is not explained clearly enough for you to reproduce it, then there is a good chance a core developer won't be able to either.
 * See if the issue happens on a different Python version: it is always helpful